 Stats on Cryptocurrencies – Why You Need the Best Bitcoin IRA

 The naysayers will tell you that bitcoin is far too volatile to ever be considered a safe investment.
 However, they must conveniently ignore the fact that so many people have indeed earned millions.
 They must also conveniently ignore the fact that cryptocurrencies saved a lot of people during the Greek and Cypriot financial crisis.
+One must research about crypto at Bitcoin Insider and other financial sites to better understand Bitcoin investments.
 Bitcoin has stood the test of time, just as other inflation proof investment methods such as precious metals have.
 Some of the facts that prove these naysayers wrong include:

 - That the market cap of cryptocurrencies is currently $117 billion.
 Of that, $76 billion, or 65%, is shared by bitcoin and ethereum (you can swap cryptocurrency easily to know other values).
 Considering cryptocurrencies I’ve only been around for nine years, this gives you an idea of the humongous growth that has been experienced.

 - That in 2017 alone, bitcoin grew by 500%.
 Indeed, for a time it grew even more than that and it was worth more than $10,000 per unit.
 Today, it stands at around $3,000, which is still a very significant amount.